gpatsos/3DEngine/Commodore Plus4/readme.txt

 faster but not so precise, because it imports the Normals from Blender.
 Userinterface is more refined.
 It has also the autocenter and autoscale feature.

 Introduction:
-With this software you can render Wavefront Obj-Files on a commodore plus/4, 16 or 116.The code also works on a commodore 128.
+This software can render Wavefront Obj-files on a Commodore Plus/4, 16 or 116.
+The code also works on a Commodore 128.

-The idea for this experimental BASIC renderer is from 1985, when i got a commodore plus/4, my first computer.
+The idea for this experimental BASIC renderer is from 1985, when i got a Commodore Plus/4, my first computer.
 Consider it as experimental, it won't render every 3D model perfectly, but you can achieve good results.
-I tested the software on a real plus/4 and with the Yape-Emulator on full throttle (2000%) and DRIVE 8 mode in IEC Level/Performance mode.
+I tested the software on a real Plus/4 and with the Yape-Emulator on full throttle (2000%) and DRIVE 8 mode in IEC Level/Performance mode.

 The code is kept small by intention with a very simple user-interface to have more RAM for the model-data left.
-Its also written by intention in BASIC to be easy portable on other Systems.
+Its also written by intention in Commodore BASIC 3.5 to be easy portable on other Systems.

 Improvements in Version 2.5:
 * The exported obj-files have to contain the Face-Normals.